radhikatibrewala/1stOrderMRISims/README.md

 ## Overview

-This repository contains code to perform 1<sup>st</sup>-order spatial encoding MRI simulations, developed especially for highly variable and inhomogeneous main magnetic (B<sub>0<sub>) and gradient fields (BG<sub>xyz<sub>).
-This simulation code is a starting point for exploring how to captures the encoding effects of strong field variations accurately and efficiently to enable the assessment of distortions, signal dropout, and foldover artifacts.
+This repository contains code to perform 1<sup>st</sup>-order spatial encoding MRI simulations, developed especially for highly variable and inhomogeneous main magnetic (B<sub>0</sub>) and gradient fields (BG<sub>xyz</sub>).
+This simulation code is a starting point for exploring how to capture the encoding effects of strong field variations accurately and efficiently to enable the assessment of distortions, signal dropout, and foldover artifacts.

 For more details, please refer to the paper.